 SITE 2021 Is Virtual!

-We are pleased to announce that Stanford Economics will host the Stanford Institute for Theoretical Economics (SITE 2021) conference online from July 12 - September 10, 2021 with a series of 13 workshop sessions.
+We are thrilled to announce that Stanford Economics will host the Stanford Institute for Theoretical Economics (SITE) conference online from July 12 - September 10, 2021 with a series of 13 workshop sessions.
 SITE brings together established and emerging scholars to present leading-edge economic research, to educate, and to collaborate.

 SITE 2021 is accepting submissions.
-Here is some information for submitting your paper:
+Here is some guidelines for submitting your paper: